 - Preheat the oven to 350° F (177° C).

-- Combine egg yolks, ½ can of condensed milk (about ⅔ cup), and ¼ can of coconut milk (about ⅓ cup) in a small bowl.
+- Combine egg yolks, ½ can of condensed milk (about ⅔ cup), ¼ can of coconut milk (about ⅓ cup), and a pinch of salt in a small bowl.
 Whisk until combined.
 Set aside.

 - Pour cassava mixture into the pan and spread it evenly.